I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Needless to say, reaction was a nearly universal "What the f***?"

 Interviews with the band from that time revealed that they probably shouldn't have been making a new record at all.
 This was a "Dokken" album in name only.
 Don was absent for most of the songwriting process, suffering from a case of writer's block and dealing with his ongoing struggles with alcohol.
-The music for Shadowlife was written by Lynch, Pilson, and Brown and then sent to Don to add lyrics to it.
+The bulk of the music for Shadowlife was written by Lynch and Pilson, and then sent to Don to add lyrics.
 Lynch and Pilson admitted afterward that much of the material had been written with a non-Dokken side project in mind.
-(Perhaps we can consider it to be an early draft of Lynch/Pilson's Wicked Underground album, which was released a few years later?)
-When Don received the music he struggled to write lyrics that fit it, saying "I had to write dark and that's not my trip."
+(Perhaps we can consider Shadowlife to be a rough draft of Lynch/Pilson's Wicked Underground album, which was released a few years later?)
+When Don received the music he struggled to write lyrics that fit, saying "I had to write dark and that's not my trip."

 The band also struggled with CMC's choice of producer for the album.
 Kelly Gray was a Seattle native who had previously worked with bland modern-rock bands like Candlebox and Brother Cane (he would later join Queensryche as a guitarist, aiding them in their further slide into mediocrity) and he was apparently not a fan of Dokken's earlier works.
-Don told Metal Edge magazine that Gray once told them to, "Knock off that harmony sh*t.
+Don told Metal Edge magazine that Gray told them to, "Knock off that harmony shit.
 It's my job to get you out of that '80s thing."
-The band frequently re-wrote and re-tracked parts after butting heads with Gray..
+The band frequently re-wrote and re-tracked parts after butting heads with Gray in the studio..